divkit/divkit/client/web/divkit/README.md

 HTMLElement, optional.

-Allows to attach tooltips to the custom root, outside of `target`.
+Allows to attach tooltips and menus to the custom root, outside of `target`.
 Useful to avoid cropping.

 ### extensions